opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 1. In the filter bar, choose **Add filter**.
 1. Select options from the **Field**, **Operator**, and **Value** dropdown lists.
 For example, `Cancelled`, `is`, and `true`.
 1. Choose **Save**.
-2. To remove the filter, choose the close icon (x) next to filter name.
+2. To remove the filter, choose the close icon (x) next to the filter name.
 3. Optional: Add more filters to further explore the data.

 ## Analyzing data in the document table